How to Sue a Company Without a Lawyer: Your DIY Legal Guide

 Before You File: Try a Petty Notice First

 So before you file anything with a court, send one.
-It costs you almost nothing and might save you the whole court process.
+It costs almost nothing and might save you the whole court process.

 How to Sue a Company Without a Lawyer: Step by Step